rectangle solver

 rect_defects_yes

-Each bin type may have a maximum weight limits: the total weight of items placed in any bin must not exceed its maximum weight.
+Each bin type may have a maximum weight limit: the total weight of items placed in any bin must not exceed its maximum weight.

 The following example packs 4 items of size 300×200 with weight 100 each into 600×400 bins.
 Without a weight limit, all 4 items (total weight 400) fit in a single bin.
 With MAXIMUM_WEIGHT=200, at most 2 items can share a bin, so 2 bins are required.